Guide to IoT in Manufacturing – Growth, Benefits, Use Cases [Infographic]

 The manufacturing industry has to overcome these 5 challenges to serve customers better and faster.

 This post focuses on how embracing industry 4.0 solutions are transforming manufacturing and help companies improve operations, reduce costs, improve safety and accelerate time to market.

 A prime reason for the manufacturing industry to leverage Industry 4.0 solutions is to accelerate productivity, RoI, and customer experience.
 And Industry 4.0 solutions perfectly fit their purpose and bill.
-The Industry 4.0 solutions – IoT, AI, ML has enabled companies to overcome the below-par performance and process inefficiencies.
+The Industry 4.0 solutions – Internet of Things, AI, ML has enabled companies to overcome the below-par performance and process inefficiencies.

-Specially, most companies focus on IoT to save up to 40-50% cost associated with operations, safety and performance.
+Especially, most companies focus on IoT to save up to 40-50% cost associated with operations, safety, and performance.

 The sections below will help you understand the impact of IoT in manufacturing and its benefits.

 Uses of IoT in manufacturing

 “[Leading manufacturers] are getting ROI primarily from applying IoT for connected operations, remote operations, predictive analytics and preventive maintenance. – Maciej Kranz, Vice President of Strategic Innovation, Cisco.”

 IoT has been the most implemented Industry 4.0 solution in modern-day manufacturing companies.
 Especially, reports claim companies that IoT in manufacturing is staggeringly transforming operations even during the COVID-19 scenario.

 The statistics also point out that IoT implementations will soar post-COVID 19 as most companies have to leverage the technology to ensure employee safety (enables remote operations), at the same time must improve productivity to meet overwhelming customer demands.